awsdocs/aws-cloud9-user-guide/doc_source/tutorial.md

 To go to a specific line number, choose a tab such as **cat\.txt** if it's not already selected\.
 Then in the status bar, choose the line and character number \(it should be something like **7:45**\)\.
 Type a line number \(like `4`\), and then press `Enter`, as follows\.

-![\[Going to specific line numbers using the AWS Cloud9 status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-go-to-line.png)
+![\[Going to specific line numbers using the AWS Cloud9 IDE status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-go-to-line.png)

-![\[Going to specific line numbers using the AWS Cloud9 status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-go-to-line.gif)
+![\[Going to specific line numbers using the AWS Cloud9 IDE status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-go-to-line.gif)

 To change the file type preference, in the status bar, choose a different file type\.
 For example, for **cat\.txt**, choose **Ruby** to see the syntax colors change\.
 To go back to plain text colors, choose **Plain Text**, as follows\.

-![\[Changing file type preference in the AWS Cloud9 status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-text-color.png)
+![\[Changing file type preference in the AWS Cloud9 IDE status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-text-color.png)

-![\[Changing file type preference in the AWS Cloud9 status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-text-color.gif)
+![\[Changing file type preference in the AWS Cloud9 IDE status bar\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-text-color.gif)

 ### Step 2\.9: Outline Window<a name="tutorial-outline"></a>